What is Milgrain? April 22, 2020 – Posted in: Jewelry Blog

 Another more difficult and time-consuming method is soldering.
 Soldering requires patient work done over a long period of time.
 Each tiny grain needs to be individually attached to the jewelry’s frame.

-Genuine vintage engagement rings with milgrain were all been crafted using one of these two aforementioned methods, as this was all that was available to jewelry makers 100 years ago.
+Genuine vintage engagement rings with milgrain have all been crafted using one of these two aforementioned methods, as this was all that was available to jewelry-makers 100 years ago.

 Since then, however, more advanced tools have been invented to create milgrain on engagement rings, earrings, and other jewelry.
 Laser’s and advanced technology are now the optimum way to create milgrain.